 Method

-This study will utilise the qualitative descriptive method as articulated by Sandelowski(4).
-Pending ethics approval, semi-structured interviews informed by the social ecological framework will be conducted.
-Interviews will be recorded, professionally transcribed, coded and thematically analysed using QSR Nvivo software via an abductive approach.
+This study utilises qualitative descriptive method as articulated by Sandelowski.
+Semi-structured interviews informed by the social ecological framework will be conducted.
+Interviews will be recorded, transcribed, coded and thematically analysed using QSR Nvivo software via an abductive approach.

 Results

-The demographic characteristics and the views of participants on the knowledge and healthcare seeking behaviour around cardiovascular disease of west African migrants to Australia will be presented in detail.
+The demographic characteristics and the views of participants on the knowledge and healthcare seeking behaviour around cardiovascular disease of west African migrants to Australia will be presented.

 Discussion

-To our knowledge, this study is the first of its kind in Australia and will provide a foundation to guide further research in this population group.
+To our knowledge, this study is the first of its kind in Australia and will guide further research in this population group.

 Conclusion

-This study will identify west African migrants’ cardiovascular health knowledge, health beliefs and experiences seeking cardiovascular healthcare.
-This will inform interventions to improve their primary healthcare engagement.
+This study will identify west African migrants’ cardiovascular health knowledge, beliefs and experiences seeking healthcare; informing interventions to improve their primary care engagement.

-Your submission should be no longer than 300 words in total, excluding headings and references.

 References